laravel/docs/passport.md

 <a name="password-grant-tokens"></a>
 ## Password Grant Tokens

-> {note} It's no longer recommended to use the legacy password grant tokens.
-Instead, you should choose [a grant recommended by OAuth2 Server](https://oauth2.thephpleague.com/authorization-server/which-grant/).
+> {note} We no longer recommend using password grant tokens.
+Instead, you should choose [a grant type that is currently recommended by OAuth2 Server](https://oauth2.thephpleague.com/authorization-server/which-grant/).

 The OAuth2 password grant allows your other first-party clients, such as a mobile application, to obtain an access token using an email address / username and password.
 This allows you to issue access tokens securely to your first-party clients without requiring your users to go through the entire OAuth2 authorization code redirect flow.